drstearns/tutorials/src/docker/index.md

 docker run hello-world
 ```

-This command tells Docker to run and instance of the container image named `hello-world`, which is a container image the Docker developers already built and uploaded to Docker Hub.
+This command tells Docker to run an instance of the container image named `hello-world`, which is a container image the Docker developers already built and uploaded to Docker Hub.
 If you've never run this container image before, or if a newer version of the  image is available, the Docker daemon process will automatically download the image from Docker Hub before running it.

 After downloading the image, the Docker daemon process then runs a new **instance** of that container image.
 You can think of the container image as being like a Java class, while the container instance is like an instance of that class you create in memory.
 Each container instance is separate from all other instances, but all of them run the same code from the container image.